quanguo2088/Approaching-single-molecule-data-readout-for-DNA-Storage/README.md

 **Input files:**

 - **Plasmid_sequence.txt**: DNA sequence of a plasmid with a total length of 33,558 base pairs (bp).
-- **Example.fastq**: Nanopore reads obtained from efficient library preparation.
+- **pLP2.fastq**: Nanopore reads obtained from efficient library preparation.

 **Output files:**